csdavids519/QuickSushi/README.md

 + ### Navbar
     * Provides links to move between pages.
-    * On mobile devices this is a collapsed drop-down selection to conserve screen space.
+    * On mobile devices, this is a collapsed drop-down selection to conserve screen space.
     * This heading area is displayed at the top of the page even when the user scrolls down so the page links are always available.
     * Navbar on the 'Menu' page hides as the user scrolls down to allow for more screen real-estate to view the menu images.